Deadline to Register: October 30, 2020 (midnight EST)

 Students who do not qualify for the Free and Reduced Lunch program but still qualify to receive financial assistance will submit their $40 per exam deposit and enter the fee assistance code to enable receipt of a modified invoice for exam fees in November (see below.)

-Balance due can be submitted online with debit/credit card or Apple Pay, OR via mail in with a check or money order.
+Balance due can be submitted online with debit/credit card OR via mail in with a check or money order.
 Detailed instructions are on the invoice.

 It is possible to submit partial payments towards the balance due.